yiisoft/yii2/docs/guide/tutorial-i18n.md

 > **Note**: If language is specified as `en-US` and there are no corresponding views, Yii will try views under `en`
 > before using original ones.

-i18n formatter
+i18n Formatter
 --------------

-See the [Date Formatter section](output-formatter.md) for details.
+See the [data formatter section](output-formatter.md) for details.